15 Expats Talk about Health Insurance and Healthcare in Uzbekistan

 When we asked expats and global nomads about the quality of medical care in Uzbekistan, they replied:

 "Uzbekistan has a well-developed healthcare system, with a wide range of medical services available.
 The country has a network of hospitals, clinics, and health centers that provide primary, secondary, and tertiary care.
 The government provides free healthcare to all citizens, and there are also private medical facilities available.
 The quality of care is generally good, and the country has a high rate of immunization coverage.
-Specialized medical services such as cardiology, oncology, and neurology are available in the larger cities," commented one expat living in Uzbekistan.
+Specialized medical services such as cardiology, oncology, and neurology are available in the larger cities," remarked one expat living in Uzbekistan.

 Are healthcare and health insurance expensive in Uzbekistan?

 "Healthcare and health insurance in Uzbekistan can be expensive, depending on the type of care and coverage needed.
 Generally, public healthcare is available at a low cost, but the quality of care may not be as high as in private clinics.
 Private health insurance is available, but it can be costly and may not cover all medical expenses.
-Additionally, many people in Uzbekistan are not able to afford health insurance, leaving them to pay out of pocket for medical care," wrote an expat living in Uzbekistan.
+Additionally, many people in Uzbekistan are not able to afford health insurance, leaving them to pay out of pocket for medical care," mentioned one expat in Uzbekistan.

 Get Quote